2018 CFT Gathering Plenaries

 Nicole Cortés, J.D., is cofounder of the Migrant and Immigrant Community Action Project (MICA), an organization committed to working with low-income immigrants to overcome barriers to justice.
-Sara John is the program coordinator for the Interfaith Committee on Latin America.
+Sara John, MA, is the program coordinator for the Interfaith Committee on Latin America.
 Both organizations are based in St. Louis.

 Dr. Christy Sim, Dr. Michelle Panchuk, Dr. Katie M. Deaver (Domestic Violence)

 Dr. Christy Sim is an independent consultant and trainer who provides healing tools for survivors of domestic violence and sexual assault.
 Dr. Michelle Panchuk is an assistant professor of philosophy in the English and Philosophy department at Murray State University.
 Her current research projects cluster at the intersection of philosophy of religion with trauma theory, feminist philosophy, and philosophy of disability.
 Katie Deaver earned her Ph.D. in Feminist Theology at the Lutheran School of Theology at Chicago.
 Her dissertation explored the connections between the Christian understanding of atonement theology and the prevalence of domestic violence in the United States.

 Mitigating the Effects of Trauma on Body, Spirit, and Mind

 In this plenary session participants will learn about the impact of trauma on the body, mind, and spirit of survivors of violence and leave empowered with resources and tools to mitigate the impact while supporting survivors as they work toward healing.

 Rev. Dr. Jann Aldredge-Clanton and Dr. Kendra Weddle (Feminist History)